 Historically, there had been little data on wages and the cost of living across different regions.
-The launch of the Anker Methodology in 2017 made it possible to estimate living wages and compare them across different countries while also looking at local costs for a typical family within a specific area.
+The launch of the Anker Methodology in 2017 made it possible to estimate living wages and compare them across different countries while also looking at local costs of living for a typical family within a specific area.
 Patagonia supports this methodology because it works with local people and organizations to estimate the cost of a basic but decent lifestyle for a worker and their family in a particular place.
-This approach, which requires transparency and detailed research, leads to estimates of living-wage benchmarks that are solid and credible.
+This approach, which requires transparency and detailed research, leads to estimates of living wage benchmarks that are solid and credible.
 The GLWC, one of the founders of the methodology, has already completed living wage benchmarks across 20-plus countries, with more to come.
 These living wage benchmarks are open source for anyone to use.

 Where We Are

-Patagonia believes that every worker has the right to fair compensation and a living wage.
-As a founding member of the Fair Labor Association (FLA), we have embedded its living wage standard in our code of conduct and developed an approach to improving wages in our partner factories.
+Patagonia believes that every worker has the right to a living wage.
+As a founding member of the Fair Labor Association (FLA), we have embedded its living wage standard requirements in our code of conduct and developed an approach to improving wages in our partner factories.

-As of 2019, 35 percent (11 out of 31) of our apparel assembly factories are paying their workers a living wage, on average.
+As of 2022, 34% (10 out of 29) of our apparel-assembly factories are paying their workers a living wage, on average.

-We’re also looking at different ways to help our suppliers and apparel workers face unpredictable economic or climate shocks—and living wages and safety nets for workers are foundational for this undertaking.
+We continue to research and explore different ways to help our suppliers and apparel workers when they face unpredictable economic or climate shocks—and living wages for workers are foundational for this undertaking.

 - Familiarize yourself with the Anker Methodology for estimating living wages.

 - Seek out experts and organizations working to increase wages.

 - Join the Fair Labor Association.
 The FLA’s Fair Compensation Strategy offers a road map toward living wages, and its living wage dashboard is a great tool to analyze global wage data as you develop your program.